This article describes the implementation of

 CSliderCtrl class to combine Slider Control and Progress bar in one window.

-This kind of a control is especially required for streaming multimedia applications, because of its less window space requirements and its freezing capability also helps preventing unbuffered scenes to be viewed/listened.
+This kind of a control is especially required for streaming multimedia applications, because of its less window space requirements and its freezing capability also helps in preventing unbuffered scenes to be viewed/listened.

 CSliderCtrl has the following features: